apes-soft/tinker/README.md

   opted for the former but if several utilities use a single file and only one of the apps gets converted to MPI then this will not work.
-* Should we use fortran 90 derived types?
+* Should we use Fortran 90 derived types?
 This would reduce the number of communication calls that would be required.

 Changes